fujix-io/fujix-cli/README.md

   - `-t/--token` - used for providing endpoint token
   - `-v/--version` - used for displaying package version
   - `-h/--help` - used for displaying list of commands
+  - `--raw` - used for CI/CD command lines.
+Diplay output with native output-streams.
+Can be used only with `--token` and `--url` flags
+  - `--silent` - turn off all cli-outputs.
+Can be used only with `--token` and `--url` flags